segmentio/commute-heatmap/README.md

 # commute-heatmap
-Computes commute times in San Francisco for generating a heatmap visualization.
+Where should you locate your office to minimize commutes for your team?

+This script computes median commute times for your existing team to various office locations in San Francisco.

 ![](https://cloudup.com/ic33c_w_N-v+)